DarshanaUOP/gallery-node/README.md

 - **Zoom** — mouse wheel, +/− buttons, 1:1 actual size, fit-to-screen, drag to pan, pinch-to-zoom on touch, double-click to toggle; keyboard: `+` `-` `0` `1`
 - **Keyboard navigation** — `←` `→` to navigate, `Esc` to close
 - **Video player** — native `<video>` element with HTTP range-request streaming so the browser loads only what it needs; seeking works without downloading the full file
+- **Missing video detection** — before handing a video's URL to the `<video>` element, the lightbox does a single `HEAD` request to confirm the file still exists.
+If it doesn't, a "File not found" message is shown immediately and the `<video>` element is never mounted — this avoids the browser's own media engine repeatedly probing `/api/video/<id>` on its own (its normal retry/range-probing behaviour against a file that's already known to be missing)
 - **HEIC/HEIF** — decoded on the fly via pillow-heif → pyheif → ImageMagick → ffmpeg fallback chain
 - **Unsupported formats** — clear error message with a direct download link